Code-Institute-Submissions/Mk1-Project/README.md

 # **1 UX**

 ## **1.1 What is the Site About**
-'GingerNut Catering' is a private ccatering company based in shroipshire.
+'GingerNut Catering' is a private ccatering company based in shropshire.
-It offers a range of different services, from garden parties to wedding and events catering and can operate nationwide.
-There is a variaty of preselected menes to choose from aswell as beening able to discuss themes and tastes to build the perfect event catering experience.
+The site is intended to offer information on range of different catering services, from garden parties to wedding and events catering and can operate nationwide.
+There is a variaty of preselected menus to choose from aswell as beening able to discuss themes and tastes to build the perfect event catering experience.

+The site offers the aditional incentive to revist with the recipe pages available.

 Discussion is available to anyone interest in putting on a event through the message feature.
 There are regular open events that the site user is invited to attend throught the